pfsense/docs/source/routing/multi-wan-for-ipv6.rst

 Alternate Tactics
 -----------------

-Some may prefer to use a “private” IPv6 subnet in LAN from the fc00::/7 space, and setup NPt for both WANs.
+Some may prefer to use a "private" IPv6 subnet in LAN from the fc00::/7 space, and setup NPt for both WANs.